 Chemicals

 Give this some thought.
 Solutions are covered by cleaning under “General Actions” below.
 If you haven’t already, now is a good time to remove all potentially harmful substances from where you keep your colony.
-It’s also a good time to resolve to not use chemical poisons near your roaches.
-Don’t use them at all in your home if you can avoid it.
-To take a random example, flea powder in carpet can be tracked everywhere in your home, and it will kill roaches long after you forgot that you used it.
+It’s also a good time to resolve to not use chemicals near your roaches.
+Don’t use them at all in your home if you can avoid them.
+A random example: Flea powder in carpet can be tracked everywhere in your home, and it will kill roaches long after you applied it.
 It also kills roaches in very small amounts that you cannot detect.

 Mitigating damage: what to do

 So after all that…or maybe you skipped here to get to the important stuff…now you have to figure out what to do.
-As we said in the beginning, you don’t have to know what is causing the die off to take steps to stop it.
+As we said in the beginning, you don’t have to know what is causing the die-off to take steps to stop it.
 In fact, there doesn’t even have to be a confirmed die-off to take these steps at all.
-The better idea you have about what may be happening the better you’re able to focus your efforts on effective action, but you can still act if you have no clue what’s happening.
+The better idea you have about what may be happening, the better you can focus your efforts on effective action, but you can still act if you have no clue what’s happening.
 There are a finite number of things that could be causing problems in the colony, and they tend to fall into categories that can be addressed by taking certain actions.
-And some things should be done by everyone regardless of situation.
+And some things should be done by everyone regardless of the situation.
 Other things may be situational.

 General actions